deepanshs/mrinversion/docs/getting_started.rst

 The arguments of the :class:`~mrinversion.linear_model.SmoothLassoCV` is a list of the `alpha` and `lambda` values, along with the standard deviation of the noise, `sigma`.
-The value of the argument `folds` is the number of folds in the cross-validation.
-As before, to solve the problem, use the :meth:`~mrinversion.linear_model.SmoothLassoCV.fit` method, whose arguments are the kernel, signal, and shape of the solution.
+The value of the argument `folds` is the number of folds used in the cross-validation.
+As before, to solve the problem, use the :meth:`~mrinversion.linear_model.SmoothLassoCV.fit` method, whose arguments are the kernel and signal.

 The optimum hyperparameters
 '''''''''''''''''''''''''''